-Here are a few resources for reviewing degree requirements and preparing for registration, including sample degree plans below.
+Here are a few resources for degree and registration planning, including sample plans below!

 - Sample Degree Plans (below)